FortiGate

 Description

-This article explains the purpose and functionality of the dedicated-mgmt feature also known as FortiGate Out-of-band Management.
+This article describes the purpose and functionality of the dedicated-mgmt feature also known as FortiGate Out-of-band Management.

 The feature can also be used in standalone mode allowing a dedicated port used for management.

-The feature might also be useful when using two management channels in the case when the primary in-band management port is unreachable making it possible to reach the FortiGate and receive logs by the secondary out-of-band channel.
+The feature might also be useful when using two management channels in the case when the primary in-band management port is unreachable making it possible to reach the FortiGate by the secondary out-of-band channel.

 For example, if using the wan1 port as the primary port for management, and the dedicated-mgmt feature is enabled by using for example mgmt1 port for out-of-band management, there will be a redundant management port which is useful if the port wan1 becomes unavailable.